mozilla/glean/docs/user/collected-metrics/metrics.md

 **Reasons this ping may be sent:**

-- `background`: The ping was submitted before going to background.
+- `background`: **DEPRECATED.** The ping was submitted before going to background.

+      Glean version 27.0.0 and later do not send the baseline ping on background.

-- `dirty_startup`: The ping was submitted at startup, because the application process was killed before the Glean SDK had the chance to generate this ping, when going to background, in the last session.
+- `dirty_startup`: **DEPRECATED.** The ping was submitted at startup, because the application process was killed before the Glean SDK had the chance to generate this ping, when going to background, in the last session.

       *Note*: this ping will not contain the `glean.baseline.duration` metric.

+      Glean version 27.0.0 and later do not send the baseline ping on background, and therefore do not send a `dirty_startup` reason.

+- `foreground`: The ping was submitted when the application went to foreground.

+      The `glean.baseline.duration` metric reflects the session length of the previous session.

 The following metrics are added to the ping: